 However, both the population and the mining boom were short-lived.
-The largest mining company, United Eastern Mines, shut down its operations in 1924 and the town almost died.
+The largest mining company, United Eastern Mines, shut down its operations in 1924, and the town almost died.
 But with the advent of Route 66, the old town and the hotel hung on, catering to the many travelers along the new highway.

 The Oatman Hotel is one of the biggest attractions of the small village as the word of its mischievous ghosts has spread far and wide.
-The first and foremost ghosts are those of Clark Gable and Carole Lombard, who evidently had so many fine memories of the old hotel that they simply refuse to leave.
+The first and foremost ghosts are Clark Gable and Carole Lombard, who evidently had so many fine memories of the old hotel that they simply refuse to leave.
 Continuing to celebrate, guests and staff have often heard the pair whispering and laughing from the room when it is empty.
 According to one report, when a professional photographer took a picture of the empty room, the ghostly figure of a man appeared on the developed print.

-Downstairs in the saloon, it appears that there are several playful spirits at work here, who have been said to lift money off the bar and raise glasses into the air.
-Other strange phenomena include lights turning on and off seemingly by themselves, the sounds of eerie voices, toilets that flush in empty bathrooms and footprints that appear from nowhere on recently cleaned floors.
+Downstairs in the saloon, it appears that there are several playful spirits at work here who have been said to lift money off the bar and raise glasses into the air.
+Other strange phenomena include lights turning on and off seemingly by themselves, the sounds of eerie voices, toilets that flush in empty bathrooms, and footprints that appear from nowhere on recently cleaned floors.

-Lucky for the Oatman Hotel it seems as if their bevy of unusual guests are the playful friendly type and don’t make a habit of scaring away their guests.
+Lucky for the Oatman Hotel, it seems as if their bevy of unusual guests are the playful, friendly type and don’t make a habit of scaring away their guests.

 Today, the Oatman Hotel no longer provides accommodations for guests but still serves as a museum, restaurant, gift shop, and more.